Administrative Regulation 1312.3

 Executive Director of the Office of Equity and/or Title IX Coordinator

 Telephone: (415) 355-7334

-The Compliance Officer may assign another employee to investigate the complaint.
-The Compliance Officer shall promptly notify the complainant if another employee is designated to investigate the complaint.
+The Compliance Officers may assign another employee to investigate the complaint.
+The Compliance Officers shall promptly notify the complainant if another employee is designated to investigate the complaint.

 In no instance shall an employee be designated to investigate a complaint if they are mentioned in the complaint or have a conflict of interest that would prohibit them from fairly investigating the complaint.
 Any complaint filed against or implicating the Compliance Officer may be filed with the Superintendent or General Counsel.

 The Superintendent or designee shall ensure that employees designated to investigate complaints receive training and are knowledgeable about the laws and programs which they are assigned to investigate.
 Training provided to such designated employees shall include current state and federal laws and regulations governing the program, applicable processes for investigating complaints, including those involving alleged discrimination, applicable standards for reaching decisions on complaints, and appropriate corrective measures.
 Designated employees shall have access to the Compliance Officer and the attorneys in the Legal Office.